 How long are the sessions ?
 Each session is approximately 51 minutes in duration.

-What are the fees ? $220 per session.
-If you hold a Health Care Card a reduced rate can be arranged.
+What are the fees ?
 Fees are based on, yet lower than, the APS schedule for Clinical Psychologists (which APS sets at $251 per session).
 Please discuss the rate and payment methods with your psychologist when organising your initial appointment.

 What rebates are available?
-Medicare rebates apply to those referred by a GP under a Mental Health Treatment Plan, or by a psychiatrist, or a pediatrician (rebate of $124.50 for up to 10 sessions a year), and Private Health Insurance offers rebates depending on your policy.
+Medicare rebates apply to individuals referred by a GP under a Mental Health Treatment Plan, or by a psychiatrist, or a pediatrician (rebate of $124.50 for up to 10 sessions a year), and Private Health Insurance offers rebates depending on your policy.
 The rebate will support in covering part of the cost of the therapy sessions.
 Rebates are not available from Medicare for family or couple sessions. * For HOME VISIT SESSIONS a higher Medicare rebate applies. * If you are in a Territory of Australia and cannot access Medicare, similar schemes may be available through the government health service in your region.